 BRAIN GAMES (Marge Sheekey) Just about everyone would like to keep their brain sharp no matter what their age.
 The sessions are designed to encourage mental agility through exercises and games to stimulate different parts of the brain in a socially friendly and participatory way

-CANASTA – PONY VERSION (Barbara Matthews) Places available.
-Barbara welcomes beginners or those already knowledgeable.
+CANASTA – PONY VERSION With Barbara on Tuesday at the Tweed Heads library Places available.
+Barbara and Marilyn welcome beginners or those already knowledgeable.
 “Pony” will be the only game you will be playing.
 Currently this is a small group whose members are enjoying the friendship that it brings.
-If anyone would like to join us we would be more than happy to welcome all new comers, even if they haven’t played canasta Barbara will be more than happy to teach them
+If anyone would like to join us we would be more than happy to welcome all new comers, even if they haven’t played canasta our leaders will be more than happy to teach them. and you can play on Monday at Cudgen with Marilyn

 CARD MAKING (Jackie McGee) These classes are designed to be fun and interesting and everyone can achieve beautiful cards with little or no experience.
 Cost is $3.00 for each card kit.
 Basic tool kit is required after first lesson.
 This consists of scissors, metal ruler, craft mat, pencil (fine), double sided tape, scoring tool.
 All machines that are used will be supplied by Jackie.
 An example of this is a die cutting machine.